What’s the reserve list?

 Last year, we had more than four times more applicants than spaces to offer.

 Whilst you are welcome to apply for accommodation any time between February and August, we would strongly encourage you to apply as soon as possible.
-In fact, if you are already considering applying, we would encourage you to do so before the start of May.
+In fact, if you are a prospective new student and already considering applying, we would encourage you to do so before the start of May.

-The first round of offers were made at the end of May.
+The second round of offers for new students will be made at the end of May.

-A second round of offers may be made, as required, during June.
+A third round of offers may be made, as required, during June.

 All offers to new students are conditional – that is to say, contingent on a place being offered and accepted at university.